Scott's TV Setup

 I love the new Letterman TV channel.
 It's not just old episodes like Johnny Carson.
 Instead, they compile clips into highlight shows, for example, Adam Sandler appearances.
 These are also some of my favories:

 The big catch is that this is only available on Samsung TVs.
-And you have to have a good internet connection.
+And you have to have a solid internet/wifi connection.

 Apps With Free Channels